 Additional information can be found on the NIMH Health Topics page on Depression.

-The past year prevalence data presented here for major depressive episode are from the 2016 National Survey on Drug Use and Health (NSDUH).
-The NSDUH study definition of major depressive episode is based mainly on the 4th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV):
+The past year prevalence data presented here for major depressive episode are from the 2017 National Survey on Drug Use and Health (NSDUH).
+The NSDUH study definition of major depressive episode is based mainly on the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5):

-- A period of two weeks or longer during which there is either depressed mood or loss of interest or pleasure, and at least four other symptoms that reflect a change in functioning, such as problems with sleep, eating, energy, concentration, self-image or recurrent thoughts of death or suicide.
+- A period of at least two weeks when a person experienced a depressed mood or loss of interest or pleasure in daily activities, and had a majority of specified symptoms, such as problems with sleep, eating, energy, concentration, or self-worth.

-- Unlike the definition in the DSM-IV, no exclusions were made for a major depressive episode caused by medical illness, bereavement, or substance use disorders.
+- No exclusions were made for a major depressive episode symptoms caused by medical illness, substance use disorders, or medication.

 Prevalence of Major Depressive Episode Among Adults